-For many of us New Yorkers who grew up back in the 1970’s, the Suede or ‘Clyde’ as we so affectionately called them, represented style and ‘flava.’
+JS: For many of us New Yorkers who grew up back in the 1970’s, the Suede or ‘Clyde’ as we so affectionately called them, represented style and ‘flava.’
 It was the basketball great Walt “Clyde” Frazier who popularized the sneaker, while playing for the New York Knicks during his ten years with the team.
 Frazier was considered one of the most dapper “Brothers” in the game and he was the epitome of class and style.
 Many of us ‘Old Heads’ who came of age back in the day faithfully hold on to the memories of our youth.
 Oftentimes, it is the culture of music and fashion that we tend to languish on.
 The Suede is equivalent to a powerful time, not only in fashion, but also a time when a lot of people took great pride in the way they dressed and carried themselves.
 So, sporting this iconic sneaker reminds the wearer, whether young or old, that he/she has an appreciation for the old school.

-How do you feel seeing kids wearing the Suedes today?
+PUMA: How do you feel seeing kids wearing the Suedes today?

 JS: Seeing young people wearing Suedes in this day and time, immediately takes me back to my precious youth and a time when life seemed less complicated; a time when people were more engaging and communicative.
 So, visually it is rather stimulating to see.
 However, I often wonder how much of the untold history young people know about the 1970’s and 80’s, a period I like to refer to as a time before crack.
 In some cases, when I see young people wearing Suedes I stop them and reference my various retro books as informative guides to help them better understand the history and culture.
 To my surprise, most of them say how they wished that they had lived in the 80’s, when everyone appeared fashionable and happier.

-What’s your all-time favourite Suede colorway?
+PUMA: What’s your all-time favourite Suede colourway?

-JS: I have 3 favourite colours; forest green and white, cherry red and white, and navy blue and white.
+JS: I have 3 favourite colours - forest green and white, cherry red and white, and navy blue and white.

-The Suede is celebrating its 50th year next year – what would be the best way to celebrate it?
+PUMA: The Suede is celebrating its 50th year next year – what would be the best way to celebrate it?

-JS: I think that one of the best ways to celebrate and preserve the legacy of this iconic sneaker would be to produce a classic coffee table book.
-It would showcase the 50 year history of the Suede, along with testimonies from fans, supported by pop up exhibitions in major cities, featuring photographs and artwork of the footwear.
+JS: I think to celebrate and preserve the legacy of this iconic sneaker it would be fitting to produce a classic coffee table book.
+A homage to the Suede and to celebrate its 50th year history along with testimonies from fans, supported by pop up exhibitions in major cities, featuring photographs and artwork of the footwear.

 ###